 - 1. New construction of a principal structure. - 2.
 Cumulative increase in built-upon area (BUA) or building coverage equal to or greater than 5% or 1,000 square feet, whichever is less. - 3.
-Approval of a subdivision as defined by Article 30.3.A. - B. Heritage trees shall be protected to the greatest extent possible, as specified below : - 1.
+Approval of a standard subdivision as defined by Section 30.3.A or approval of a minor subdivision as defined by Section 30.3.D. - B. Heritage trees shall be protected to the greatest extent possible, as specified below: - 1.
 Heritage trees may be removed when a City-issued tree work permit is requested and approved, or the standards listed under item 2 below are met.
 No removal activities shall commence until such permit is issued, any applicable mitigation payments have been received, and a planting plan has been approved, unless removal is permitted per item 2 below.
-Owners and persons who remove a heritage tree or disturb the critical root zone of a heritage tree without a tree work permit are subject to the civil penalties set forth in Section 4.1 of the UDO Zoning Administration Manual (Charlotte Tree Manual).
+Owners and persons who remove a heritage tree or disturb the critical root zone of a heritage tree without a tree work permit are subject to the civil penalties set forth in the Charlotte Tree Manual.
 The critical root zone of a heritage tree shall only include the root area located on the parcel or site where the trunk/main plant stem is rooted in the ground.
 For purposes of this subsection, a development plan approved by the City constitutes a tree work permit.
 Tree work permits for the removal of heritage trees shall only be granted in the following instances subject to specified mitigation requirements below: - a.
 The tree and/or critical root zone are located within an area where a structure or improvement may be placed and imposes a documented and confirmed conflict.
 A documented and confirmed conflict may include but not be limited to the location of structures, site design elements, and required streets as allowed or required by other articles of this Ordinance.
 Mitigation, per item 3 below, shall be required. - b.
 Preservation of the tree would unreasonably restrict use of the property.
 An unreasonable restriction per this section shall mean, significant restriction or negative impact to public/private utility service, restriction of property access, restriction of the ability to remedy significant damage to an existing building or structure, or other restrictions of public infrastructure that reasonable maintenance cannot prevent.
 Mitigation, per item 3 below, shall be required. - c.
 The tree is sufficiently diseased, injured, dead, in danger of falling, creates an imminent and undue hazard to life and property that reasonable maintenance cannot mitigate, creates unsafe sight distance, or conflicts with other sections of this Ordinance or provisions of other ordinances or regulations.
 Mitigation shall not be required. - 2.
-Heritage trees that are sufficiently diseased, injured, dead, or are in danger of falling shall not be required to obtain a City-issued tree work permit or mitigate the tree loss prior to removal.
-Trees removed without a permit due to health or hazard shall be either certified by an ISA-certified arborist or adequately documented through picture, video or other documentation prior to removal.
-Heritage trees that are in declining health may be removed without a City-issued tree work permit only when certified by an ISA-Certified arborist prior to removal.
-For the purpose of this section, a "tree in declining health" shall mean a tree that can be expected to fall within a 1-3 year time period per an assessment by an ISA-Certified arborist.
+Removal of heritage trees due to imminent or undue hazard or extreme poor health is permitted as specified below: